Boost morale by aligning your team to a common cause

 In every match they play, they’re motivated by each other because they each know how their own role plays a part in achieving their common cause, and they can see their teammates kicking goals—literally and figuratively.

-Similarly, when your employees feel like they’re on the same team, fighting for the same end-goal, they will feel motivated, encouraged and empowered by each other.
+Similarly, when your employees feel like they’re on the same team, fighting for the same end-goal, they will feel motivated, encouraged, and empowered by each other.

-And when your common cause is clear, passionate and meaningful, each member of the team will feel part of something bigger than themselves.
+When your common cause is clear, passionate and meaningful, each member of the team will feel part of something bigger than themselves.

-Our common cause is clear and passionate (‘to build the world’s best practice management software for accounting firms’), and meaningful (‘because, for too long, the accounting industry has been underserved by tech vendors’).
+The common cause is clear and passionate (‘to build the world’s best practice management software for accounting firms’), and meaningful (‘because, for too long, the accounting industry has been underserved by tech vendors’).

 And each member of the team knows exactly what they (and their colleagues) are doing every day to achieve that goal.